The graph of a function \(f\) is the curve

 of the curve away from its parent sine/cosine graph.

-Altogether, the graph of
+Altogether, the graph of \(a\sin\bigl(k(x+b)\bigr) + v\)

 will have period \(\frac{360°}{k},\)

-Secant and cosecant also have period of \(360°.\)
+Secant and cosecant have a period of \(360°\) too,

-Tangent and cotangent however have a period of \(180°.\)
+whereas tangent and cotangent have a period of \(180°.\)

-at the holes in their domain.
+at the holes in their domain caused by division-by-zero.